 Best for Fine Dining: Leiper’s Attic

-At first glance, Leiper’s Attic doesn’t sound like the most vegan-friendly restaurant in Glasgow, after all, they focus on steaks, game and sea food.
-However, the chef is very dedicated to create mouthwatering vegan options and I’ve had the pleasure to try them on two occasions.
+At first glance, Leiper’s Attic doesn’t sound like the most vegan-friendly restaurant in Glasgow, after all, they focus on steaks, game and seafood.
+However, the chef is very dedicated to creating mouthwatering vegan options and I’ve had the pleasure to try them on two occasions.
 Fine dining at this level comes with a price tag, but if you’re looking for an omni- and vegan-friendly restaurant for a very special occasion, I can only recommend Leiper’s Attic at the Cottiers Theatre!